austimbo/Touch_Demo/README.md

 The python code was developed using Python 3.7 on a mac using **mac os 10.14**.
 It will soon be testing under Linux and Windows.

 **Cisco Webex Teams** access is required.
-There is a Two-way communication with Webex Teams via the **messaging API and webhooks**.
-I will soon publish further details.
-As Webex Teams initiates HTTP communications to the API server via webhooks the API server needs to be reachable via webbed teams.
-I have used **ngrok** to make my API reachable from outside of my netted lab environment.
-Currently a user is required to configure **ngrok** manually, I have plans to automate the registration of ngrok's dynamically created forward link into webex teams.
-For now webhooks are required to be set up manually.
+The application uses  Two-way communication with Webex Teams.
+The messaging API is used to post event alerts and webhooks are used to communicate acknowledgments back to the application.
+As Webex Teams initiates HTTP communications inbound to the API server (webhook), the application server needs to be reachable via webbed teams.
+I have used **ngrok** to make my API reachable from outside of my natted lab environment.
+Currently  this is set up manually, I have plans to automate registering ngrok's URL with Webex teams.
+For now, webhooks need to be to be set up manually.
 Details can be found at:

 https://developer.webex.com/docs/api/guides/webhooks

 ```